 Doctoral Degree in Healthcare Administration

-Of all these degree options, doctorates in healthcare administration require the most time.
-In order to earn a doctoral degree, students must undertake a research project, write and defend a thesis, and complete regular coursework.
+Of all the different healthcare administration programs, doctoral tracks require the most time.
+To earn a doctorate, students must undertake a research project, write and defend a dissertation, and complete regular coursework.
 However, once completed, a doctoral degree opens doors to the highest levels of management and academia.

 Graduates with doctoral degrees are experts with extensive theoretical and practical knowledge that applies directly to their work.
-Doctoral graduates can also become professors at accredited colleges and universities.
+Doctoral degree-holders can also become professors at accredited colleges and universities.

 - Hospital CEO